ShivBhanKushWaha/ShivBhanKushWaha/README.md

 - 🔭 I am working on a project using react-native Like youtube for india if you want to contribute then send me request [[Bharat-YouTube]]

-- 🌱 I’m currently learning **NextJs, TypeScript & Firebase, React-Native for Android Develop**
+- 🌱 I’m currently learning more about **NextJs, TypeScript & Firebase, React-Native for Android Development**

 - 👨‍💻 All of my projects are available at [My-PortFolio](https://my-port-folio-next-js.vercel.app/)